-The master and apprentice teams are committed to training in a community-based folk or traditional art.
+The master and apprentice teams must demonstrate a commitment to training in a community-based folk or traditional art.
 Such practices include traditional music, visual art, crafts, dance, foodways, calendar and life-cycle customs, and occupational skills.
-Traditional art forms are those learned and passed down informally by imitation, word of mouth, or observation in cultural communities that share family, ethnic, tribal, regional, occupational, or religious identity.
+Traditional art forms are those learned and passed down informally by imitation, word of mouth, performance, or observation in cultural communities that share family, ethnic, tribal, regional, occupational, or religious identity.

 Ineligible art forms and activities include historical recreations and copies of antiques, the work of professional teachers or contemporary studio craft artists, and revivals of traditions outside of the originating cultural community.

 Applicants must be citizens or legal residents of the United States.
 The master artist is preferred to be from Tennessee.
 The apprentice must be a resident of the state.